 The type of information that we collect and hold about you depends on the type of dealings you have with us.
 For example, when you fill out a contact form, enter into a new client relationship, or apply for employment, we need to know information about you such as your name, telephone number, email address, qualifications etc

 We collect personal information in a lawful way that complies with the Privacy Act.

 - Direct email – if you have correspondence with us (CWT)

 - Over the telephone

 - Through written communications

-- When you complete forms or submit information on our website
+- When you complete forms or submit information on our website or by other means

 - Our social networks (Facebook, LinkedIn)